 Ten large frescoes by Pinturicchio illustrate the most important events of the life of Pope Pius II.
 The thrust behind these paintings is not religious fervour: vivid colours, embroidered costumes, jewels, harnessed horses form a sort of glossy magazine portraying the Italian high society at the peak of the Renaissance.

 Libreria Piccolomini: Pope Pius II calling for a crusade against the Ottomans at Ancona

-Even in the most dramatic event of the life of Pope Pius II, the viewer is fascinated by the elegance of the costumes and by the different hats: he is likely to miss the pope's finger pointed towards a man wearing a turban, indicating the crusade called by Pope Pius II to retake Constantinople, which had been conquered by the Ottomans in 1453.
+Even in the most dramatic event of the life of Pope Pius II, the viewer is fascinated by the elegance of the costumes and by the different hats: he is likely to miss the Pope's finger pointed towards a man wearing a turban, indicating the crusade called by the Pope to retake Constantinople, which had been conquered by the Ottomans in 1453.

 The ceiling is split by decorative motifs (including the Piccolomini moons) into small rectangular sections showing allegorical and mythological scenes.
 At the centre the five moons of the cardinal's coat of arms, but the inscription makes reference to him as a pope (PIO II PONT EX PIETATE - PIUS III PONT MAX (this library was dedicated) to Pope Pius II by the piety of Pope Pius III).

 Grotesque is a decorative theme used by the Romans and rediscovered at the beginning of the XVIth century in the ruins of Nero's Domus Aurea.
 Because the ruins had the appearance of caves (It. grotta) the decorations were called grotesque.
 They show small figures of men and animals, foliage and amorini, often arranged to form a sort of chandelier (candelabra).